juusowtf/tossbot/README.md

   * If score-based evaluation is implemented during the competition, it will be used to resolve draws
     + In the finals, draw situations will be resolved by who has the higher army value at the end of the game if scores are not available
   * Pausing the game is neither allowed or possible
-  * The map pool is static and decided by the organizers
+  * The map pool is decided by the organizers
     + All maps will be selected from the official ladder map pool starting with the first season of 2017, available [here](https://github.com/Blizzard/s2client-proto#map-packs)
 - The organizers reserve the right to change the rules and technical limitations during the competition
-- Your git repo for the bot must not exceed one gigabyte in size
-- Technical limitations:
-  * IO is not allowed.
-Don't use filesystem or networking.
-  * Starting threads or processes is not allowed.
+- Teams must adhere to the limitations listed in technical specifications above
 - Please contact us (e.g. in Discord) if you have any questions